How to compare BT, Sky and Virgin TV

 Sky are way ahead of other providers in terms of HD channels, although a recent package shake up means customers now have to pay slightly more to get them.

-Sky's most basic entertainment pack includes just the terrestrial channels in HD - BBC One HD, BBC Two HD, ITV1 HD and Channel 4 HD as well as the lesser known RT HD and NHK World HD.
+Sky's most basic Original and Variety packs includes just the terrestrial channels in HD: 7 BBC channels, ITV1 HD, Channel 4 HD as well as RT HD and NHK World HD.

-BT Infinity customers who take TV Entertainment can get a HD pack for £3 a month, which includes an additional 8 HD channels, plus BT Sport and ESPN in HD.
+BT Infinity customers can get a HD pack for £3 a month, which includes an additional 8 HD channels, plus BT Sport and ESPN in HD, if you pay for those channels.

 If you want to find out more about HD TV see our full guide here.